Police: Teen slashed at subway stop in sneaker deal gone wrong

-EAST HARLEM, Manhattan (WABC) --A 17-year-old was slashed at a subway stop after agreeing online to sell sneakers, police say.
+EAST HARLEM, Manhattan (WABC) --An 18-year-old was slashed at a subway stop after agreeing online to sell sneakers, police say.

-Around 6 p.m.
-Friday the teen met with a group of three to four men aged 18-20 at E. 125th Street and Lexington Ave in East Harlem along the 4/5/6/ line to sell the sneakers.
+Around 5:20 p.m.
+Friday the teen and a friend met with a group of three to four men aged 18-20 at E. 125th Street and Lexington Ave in East Harlem along the 4/5/6/ line to sell the sneakers.
 The deal was agreed upon on Facebook.

+Police say that when the men tried to steal the sneakers from the 17-year-old, his friend tried to intervene and was slashed in the arm.

 The gash from the slashing was so deep, it left a trail of blood through the station.
-The teen was taken to New York Presbyterian Hospital with non-life threatening injuries.
+The teen was taken to New York Presbyterian Hospital with non-life threatening injuries, and was treated and released.

+Police released photos of three suspects, one of whom was holding a box of sneakers.

-The suspects exited the train station.
+The suspects exited the train station and ran away with the sneakers.
 No arrests were made.

 ----------